bonneted/pinn-cm/README.md

 The mixed boundary value problem is then considered, with both Dirichlet and Neumann boundary conditions.
 Two implementations are considered (as illustrated in the image below):
-- direct implementation (left), where displacement is predicted by the PINN and stress is then computed using the constitutive law
+- direct implementation, where displacement is predicted by the PINN and stress is then computed using the constitutive law
-- parallel implementation (right), where the PINN predicts both displacement and stress, the constitutive law is enforced "softly" using an extra loss term
+- parallel implementation, where the PINN predicts both displacement and stress, the constitutive law is enforced "softly" using an extra loss term

 ![](figures/PINN_implementation.png "Two possible implementations of PINNs for continuum mechanics: direct (left) and parallel (right)")